atomaszewicz/exif/README.md

 ## Terminology
 Here are some definitions of terms that will come up in this project:

 *ISO*: The camera's sensitivity to light.
-The higher the number, the more sensitive.
+The higher the number, the more sensitive. <br />
 *Shutter Speed*: The amount of time the camera allows light in for.
 Usually measure in fractions of a second.

 *Focal Length*: A measure of the field-of-view (FOV) and maginification of a camera lens.
 Usually measured in mm, a larger Focal Length means a smallers FOV but larger magnification.